Innovation

 Working with startup companies

-More than 80% of the startups in National Grid Partners’ portfolio are actively engaged with National Grid business units to help make our energy networks smarter, safer and greener.
-Just some examples of these companies include:
+More than 80% of the startups in National Grid Partners’ portfolio have strategically engaged with National Grid business units to help make our energy networks smarter, more efficient and more resilient.
+Some examples of these companies include:

 Sensat

 Sensat’s “digital twin” platform can dramatically reduce costs and completion timelines for large infrastructure projects.
-To date this has helped National Grid Electricity Transmission to upgrade a power station in Cheshire, connect a data centre in Oxfordshire to a new power cable and site a new substation in Lincolnshire, and enabled us to reduce customer impact from all three projects.
+To date this has helped National Grid Electricity Transmission to upgrade a power station in Cheshire, connect a data centre in Oxfordshire to a new power cable and site a new substation in Lincolnshire, and enabled us to reduce customer impact from all three projects while saving millions of dollars.

 More about Sensat’s digital twin software